patriciapampanelli/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here I visualized one image per class of the dataset, as can be seen below.
+For importing the .csv file I used pandas.

 ![alt text][image1]